ceren-turan/DSA210-Project/README.md

 The findings of this project will establish whether “wisdom of the crowd” on financial social media measurably affects stock prices, and will uncover patterns that might guide investment strategies.

 ## Hypotheses
-**Null Hypothesis:** There is no statistically significant relationship between social media sentiment about companies and their subsequent stock price movements within a 1-3 day time frame.\
+**Null Hypothesis:** There is no statistically significant relationship between Reddit sentiment about cryptocurrencies and their subsequent stock price movements within a 1-day time frame.\
 <br/>
-**Alternative Hypothesis:** Social media sentiment about companies has a statistically significant relationship with subsequent stock price movements, where positive sentiment correlates with positive returns and negative sentiment correlates with negative returns within a 1-3 day time frame.
+**Alternative Hypothesis:** Reddit sentiment about cryptocurrencies has a statistically significant relationship with subsequent stock price movements, where positive sentiment correlates with positive returns and negative sentiment correlates with negative returns within a 1-day time frame.

 ## Data Sources and Collection Methods
+Data collection occurs daily, building a longitudinal dataset for analysis.
-<ins>Primary Data Sources</ins>
+<ins>Data Sources</ins>
 1. Reddit Data:
-+ **Focus:** Posts about selected companies on the "r/wallstreetbets", "r/stocks", "r/investing" Subreddits
++ **Collection Method:** Daily web scrape via BeautifulSoup of Chart Exchange (https://chartexchange.com/trends/reddit/mentions/cx-all/), a website which calculates Reddit sentiment and 1-day price returns from various cryptocurrency-focused subreddits.
++ **Data to Collect:** Ticker, type (stock or crypto), sentiment score, 1-day price-change estimate (for reference)

+2. Price Returns:
-+ **Data to Collect:** Post titles, content, number of comments, upvote ratios, timestamps
++ **Data to Collect:** Next-day closing-price return for each cryptocurrency
-+ **Collection Method:**

-2. Stock Market Data:
-+ **Data to Collect:** Daily open, high, low, close prices, and trading volume of selected companies stocks
-+ **Collection Method:** Yahoo Finance API
++ **Collection Method:** Yahoo Finance API (via yfinance), pulling the previous day's close and the subsequent day's close

+## Data Processing Pipeline
-<ins>Enrichment Data Sources</ins>
+1. Data Acquisition:
-1. Market Index Data:
-+ **Data to Collect:** NASDAQ, S&P 500 index values
++ Daily scraping of Reddit sentiment from Chart Exchange (additionaly collecting 1-day price return data as reference)
-+ **Collection Method:** Yahoo Finance API
++ Retrieval of corresponding cryptocurrency prive data from Yahoo Finance

-## Planned Data Analysis Methods and Tools
-<ins>1.
-Data Collection:</ins>
+2. Data Preprocessing:
-+ Extract company tickers and names from text data
-+ Collect sentiment data for each company
++ Cleaning sentiment scores

-<ins>3.
-Visualization:</ins>
++ Calculation of next-day returns
++ Removal of records with missing data points

+3. Data Storage
++ Daily results are appended to a CSV file
++ This creates a growing longitudinal dataset for ongoing analysis

+4. Visualization:
-+ Using Matplotlib and Seaborn to visualize the correlations between the variables (sentiment scores and stock price shifts)
++ Daily scatter plots are generated to visualize the relationship between sentiment and returns
++ These visualizations provide feedback on daily patterns

 <ins>4.
 Correlation Analysis (Hypothesis Testing):</ins>\
-Using the visualizations;
-+ Examine correlations between sentiment scores and stock price movements
-+ Look for time lags to determine whether sentiment changes precede price changes
+The primary statistical method employed is Pearson correlation analysis, which measures the linear relationship between two continous variables:
++ The independent variable is the Reddit sentiment score
++ The dependent variable is the next-day price return
++ Correlation coefficient (r) quantifies the strength and direction of the relationship
++ P-value determines statistical significance